-Self-funded students who do not sign up to pay by either Direct Debit or a Payment Plan, must pay their tuition fees in full at registration.
+Self-funded students who do not sign up to pay by a Payment Plan, must pay their tuition fees in full at registration.

-4.3.1.2 Payment of Tuition Fees by Direct Debit or by Payment Plan
+4.3.1.2 Payment of Tuition Fees by Payment Plan

-The University offers payment options which allow students to pay their tuition fees in instalments, these options are by Direct Debit or by an approved Payment Plan.
+The University offers payment options which allow students to pay their tuition fees in instalments by an approved Payment Plan.

-In the event of a Direct Debit or payment failing, the tuition fee outstanding is payable in full.
-In such circumstances, the University reserves the right to remove the student from the Direct Debit Scheme or Payment Plan and apply an administration charge.
+In the event of a payment failing, the tuition fee outstanding is payable in full.
+In such circumstances, the University reserves the right to remove the student from the Payment Plan and apply an administration charge.